 Document Intelligence

-Document Intelligence is a cloud-based Azure AI service that enables a user to build intelligent document processing solutions.
+DiSA has tried this out with success using Document Intelligence which is a cloud-based Microsoft Azure AI service that enables a user to build intelligent document processing solutions.
 In the context of Digital Humanities and Digital Scholarship work, Document Intelligence can be used specifically to extract printed and handwritten text from unsearchable PDFs.
 Researchers often encounter older scanned documents that are not machine-readable or cannot be simply copy-and-pasted from.
 If you are looking at a large document or a large collection of scanned documents that require transcription, UBC DiSA team offers assistance in helping you set up Document Intelligence so that you can extract the data you need from these files quickly and efficiently.

 To use Document Intelligence, you will need to